Appomattox Court House Audio Tour, Beta Version

 Built 1856 Restored 1959

 The photograph shows the front and left side of this small single room building.
 The front door is centered and a single window with a dark green shutter is centered on the left side wall.
 The wood siding is painted a pumpkin color.
 A brick path and white picket fence are in front.
 A single chimney rises in the back over a dark metal roof.
 The Meeks stable is visible in the background.
+Large hardwood trees in full leaf shade the office and lawn behind.

 The McLean House